PunkPerson/CustomAlkari/README.md

 You can modify and public this mod, but you also will have to mention the authorship by providing a link to this repository or to the mod's page in ThunderStore.

 Have the funniest game ever!

+#

+>Alkari is a derivative of the Russian word АЛКАШИ, which means drunks.